wert-io/widget-initializer/README.md

 ```
 </td>
 <td>
-Event threw by widget when it's time to close it (by flow logic).
-Widget won't be closed by itself — it only throws event.
+An event raised by module when it's time to close it (by flow logic).
+The module won't close itself, it only raises an event.
 </td>
     </tr>
     <tr>